Project Details

 Task flow I followed:

-Screens I worked on:
+Screens I designed:

-#11: Prototype Iteration
+Prototype Iteration

 Alyssa established the color pallette we would use across the screens and designed the logo for the app.